ReesMehorst/ReesMehorst/README.md

 ###

-<p align="left">I'm Mees from the Netherlands<br><br>- 🔭 I’m studying HBO-ICT at The Hague University of Applied Sciences<br>- 📚 I'm currently learning Data Engineering & Artificial Intelligence<br>- ⚡ I'm currently working on a end-to-end datapipeline</p>
+<p align="left">I'm Mees from the Netherlands<br><br>- 🔭 I’m studying HBO-ICT at The Hague University of Applied Sciences<br>- 📚 I'm currently learning Data Engineering & Artificial Intelligence<br>- ⚡ I'm currently working on a full-stack webapplication with AI-features for motorcycle enthousiasts!</p>

 ###